-Longer Answer: For the Yucatan / Riviera Maya, visit in November for shoulder-season deals with improving weather.
-December into April is high season with nice weather, and little rain but high levels of crowds—especially during Spring Break which is scattered mostly around March.
+The best time to visit the Yucatan / Riviera Maya (which includes Cancun & Tulum), would be November for shoulder-season deals with improving weather.
+December into April is prone to be high season with nice weather, and little rain but a higher levels of crowds—especially during the Christmas holiday and Spring Break which is scattered mostly around March.
 May is doable but humidity, temperatures and rain are rising throughout the month.
 June through August is when the humidity and temperatures are at their highest and September and October is when thunderstorms and rain are at their peak.

 That said, if you are looking for whale sharks, you will want to visit June through September off the Yucatan peninsula – whether up toward Holbox or down on the Riviera Maya.
 December to April would be when humpbacks show up to a place like Holbox.

-The best time to visit Mexico City is March and April when the weather is quite nice.
-Late October and early November good.
-November through February can be quite chilly at night but nice during the day.
+The best time to visit Mexico City (CDMX) is March and April when the weather is quite nice.
+Late October and early November are good.
+November through February can get chilly at night but is a beautiful time as well.
 Thus really, the only time that isn’t recommended the rainy and/or hot summer/fall (sometime in May to early October) although rain generally comes through in the afternoon.

 Ideas for Gifts & Things to Buy in Mexico

-- Mezcal & Tequila come from the south.
+- Mezcal & Tequila are popular.
 Raicilla, a sweeter, stronger mezcal which could have mind altering properties if you dig far enough.
 Xtabentun, an anise, fermented honey and rum liquor.
 Flavored rums.
 Mexican Wine, mostly produced in Baja California.

 - Coffee & Chocolate (there is the more prolific “Mexican Chocolate” which is grainy chocolate and spices) but try to hunt down chocolate made from the Criollo cacao family.
 Great coffee from Guerrero can be found in Mexico City at Cafe Passmar in the Mercado Lazaro Cardenas.

-- For a bartender, they might like to play with a molinillo which is a wooden frothing whisk.
+- For a bartender, a nice gift could be to pick up a molinillo which is a wooden frothing whisk.
 There are also pretty nifty hand carved wooden cooking utensils I came across which could suit anyone with culinary interests.

 - Roughly halfway between Mexico City and Acapulco lies Taxco which is a town known for its silver.